lcyin/todo-list-api/README.md

 - **Todo Operations**: All CRUD operations under `/api/v1/todos`
 - **Documentation**: Multiple formats for API documentation

-### GitHub Pages Deployment
+### GitHub Pages Documentation Deployment

-You can deploy the Swagger documentation to GitHub Pages:
+The Swagger documentation can be deployed to GitHub Pages for easy access:

 #### Automatic Deployment (Recommended)

-The repository includes a GitHub Action that automatically builds and deploys documentation to GitHub Pages on every push to main branch.
+Set up GitHub Actions to automatically deploy documentation:

 1. Go to your repository **Settings** → **Pages**
 2. Set **Source** to "GitHub Actions"